jiztom/jiztom.github.io/docs/_posts/2024-04-03-Vision-Transformers-and-its-applications.md

   - Preprocess the data: resizing, normalization, data augmentation (optional).
 - Training:
   - Train the ViT model on the chosen dataset, monitoring training and validation losses/accuracy.
-  - Experiment with hyperparameter tuning (learning rate, batch size, optimizer) to optimize performance.
+  - Experiment with hyper-parameter tuning (learning rate, batch size, optimizer) to optimize performance.
 - Evaluation:
   - Evaluate the trained ViT model on a held-out test set.
   - Compare the achieved accuracy with benchmark results of established CNN models (e.g., ResNet, VGG).